 Frequently Asked Questions

-What is Software-Defined Data Center?
+What is a Software-Defined Data Center?

-Like conventional data centers, SDDCs can be housed on-premise, at a managed service provider, and in public, private or hybrid clouds.
+Like conventional data centers, SDDCs can be housed on-premise, at a managed service provider, and in public, private, or hybrid clouds.

 What are data center operations?